Understanding Acute Lymphocytic Leukemia

 • Weight loss and reduced appetite

-Several of these symptoms are associated with very common benign conditions like the common cold and flu, which can make acute lymphocytic leukemia difficult to recognize early.
+Several of these symptoms are associated with common benign conditions like the common cold and flu, which can make acute lymphocytic leukemia difficult to recognize early.
 In many cases, a more serious problem is discovered only after routine bloodwork is performed.

-How is acute lymphocytic leukemia diagnosed?
+Diagnosing acute lymphocytic leukemia

 If further testing is warranted, the next step is to obtain a sample of bone marrow.
 This can be done through aspiration with a thin, hollow needle that draws out a small amount of marrow from a bone (usually the hip bone or breast bone).
 This is typically followed by a bone marrow biopsy, which involves removing a tiny portion of bone and marrow for careful evaluation.
 Bone marrow testing can often confirm a diagnosis of leukemia, although further lab tests may be performed to identify its subtype and stage as well as the patient’s prognosis.

-What does acute lymphocytic leukemia treatment involve?
+Acute lymphocytic leukemia treatment

-For adult patients, many acute lymphocytic leukemia treatment plans include an aggressive and long-term regimen of chemotherapy to destroy cancer cells in the blood.
+The maintenance phase of acute lymphocytic leukemia treatment takes up the lion’s share of the typical two-year chemotherapy regimen.
+During this time, leukemia specialists will consider how the patient is responding to determine which combination of chemo drugs and possibly other therapy options to use in treatment.
 Because chemotherapy can often impact healthy white blood cell counts and cause side effects, medication to help prevent or treat any discomfort may be given.
 Chemotherapy is sometimes supplemented with radiation therapy to target cancer cells in a specific area.

-Targeted therapies like tyrosine kinase inhibitors (TKIs) and immunotherapy drugs can also be helpful for treating acute lymphocytic leukemia in patients with certain genetic mutations or whose cancer has not responded well to chemotherapy.
+Targeted therapies like tyrosine kinase inhibitors (TKIs) and immunotherapy drugs can also be helpful in treating acute lymphocytic leukemia in patients with certain genetic mutations or whose cancer has not responded well to chemotherapy.
 These approaches work by promoting a patient’s immune response to specific cancer cells.

 Moffitt’s approach to acute lymphocytic leukemia